 Fashion drawing templates

 A croquis is a sketch of a human body that serves as a template for a designer to draw on, usually disproportionate to the human body.
 Often referred to as the 9-head figure, the exaggerated length allows the designer to display more design details in the illustration.
 When sourcing croquis templates, choose the pose best suited for your intended design and vision.
-The Shaw Academy croquis template (which you can download for free here) is an excellent blueprint to store in your library, giving you the opportunity to create strong and visually appealing fashion illustrations.
+The Shaw Academy croquis template (which is free to download) is an excellent blueprint to store in your library, giving you the opportunity to create strong and visually appealing fashion illustrations.

 You can also create your own croquis template by using your body as a reference.
 To do this, you first need to take a full-length photo of yourself wearing tight clothing for you to be able to identify your body shape.
 Print and trace your shape onto a blank piece of paper, transferring all the important anatomy lines like your bust, waist, and hips.
 This exercise will help determine your body shape and allow you to experiment with different styles to find which one complements your body the most.